v2ray/manual/en/welcome/faq.md

 * If you are using Linux with systemd, you can see panic log using command `journalctl -u v2ray`.
 * In general you can run command `v2ray -config=<config-file> -test` to see error information.

+## V2Ray Errors

+### Socks: Unknown Socks version: 67

+Possible causes

+* You are using socks inbound in V2Ray, but your browser is configured to use HTTP proxy.

+Solution

+* Add a HTTP inbound in V2Ray, and then update your browser proxy settings to use this proxy.

 ## License of this project

 Project V uses the following license.